 \subsubsection{Bugfix commits}

-Evidence of programming errors in software repositories may manifest in bug reports (i.e., issues labeled \textit{bug} on GitHub) or commit messages referring to fixes or corrections.
-Given 108 of the 112 repositories had no bug reports, our analysis focused on commit messages, covering a total of 12,308 commits.
-To identify potential bugfixes without complete manual inspection, and aiming to achieve replicability in identifying which commit messages hint at bugfixes, we selected commit messages using the \texttt{git log} command together with \texttt{grep}, and a set of keyword patterns: \emph{``fix''}; \emph{``correct''}, including other variations such as \emph{``correction''}, \emph{``corrected''}; \emph{``updat''}, and variations like \emph{``update''}, \emph{``updating''}; and \emph{``chang''}, including words like \emph{``change''} and \emph{``changing''}.
-This resulted in a total of 1,475 commits with messages hinting at possible bugfixes\,---\,some containing more than one of the listed patterns.
+Evidence of programming errors in software repositories may manifest in bug reports (i.e., issues labeled as \textit{bug} on GitHub) or in commit messages referencing fixes or corrections.
+Given that 108 of the 112 repositories had no bug reports, our analysis focused on commit messages, covering a total of 12,308 commits.
+To identify potential bugfixes without complete manual inspection, and aiming to achieve replicability in identifying which commit messages hint at bugfixes, we selected commit messages using the \texttt{git log} command together with \texttt{grep}, and a set of keyword patterns: \emph{``fix''}; \emph{``correct''}, including other variations such as \emph{``correction''}, \emph{``corrected''}; \emph{``updat''}, with variations like \emph{``update''}, \emph{``updating''}; and \emph{``chang''}, including words like \emph{``change''} and \emph{``changing''}.
+This resulted in a total of 1,475 commits with messages hinting at possible bugfixes, some of which contained more than one of the listed patterns.